Gamify-IT/docs/dev-manuals/test-plans/minigames/crosswordpuzzle-frontend/plans/u-crosswordpuzzle-1-start-page.md

 ## Description

-This use case verifys that the start page is shown correctly.
+This use case verifies that the start page is shown correctly.

 ## Precondition